CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/5-IT-Demo.md

         ![](./Images/m3p2t1p7(1).png)

-### Copilot in Word
+## Task 2: Copilot in Word

-We'll now ask Copilot to expand on these strategies and draft proposals on how to implement them.
+In this lab, you'll use Copilot in Word to expand and refine the project plan into a comprehensive, structured document aligned with product specifications.

 1. In the left navigation pane of the M365 Copilot homepage, click **Apps (1)**, then select **Word (2)** under the Apps section.